1. All schools interview a little differently but, in general, you go there when they want you.

 2. Before you go, be sure to re-read your application (both AMCAS and secondary).
 Don’t rehearse answers, but do think carefully about your decision to make this your career.
 Know your strengths, abilities and weaknesses.
 Be prepared to discuss any problems in your file –a poor grade, low scores, etc. If you have encountered some pitfall, can you talk about how you grew from the experience?
 What did you learn?
 If you wrote about research or special volunteer projects, reflect back on them and have a concise statement of a sentence or two ready.
 The worst example shared by a medical school was of a student who couldn’t explain a research project that was the focal point of the application!

 3. Review any information you have about the school.
-Check out their web site; the AAMC site has links to all the medical schools.
+Check out their web site; the MSAR site at the AAMC has links to all the medical schools.

 4. At the beginning of the interview day, most schools have an orientation meeting during which they explain the school’s interview policies and procedures.